Momcozy Breast Pump Flange Size Guide

 Correct Fit

-Nipple snug nicely inside the tunnel of flange
+Nipple fits snugly inside the tunnel of the flange

 Too Large